Skip to main content.

 Site-specific commission by Summa Health awarded after a national juried competition.

-This joyous, multi-figural sculpture sets a tone for celebration and collaboration as you arrive at the new main entrance of the Summa Health System — Akron Campus.
+This uplifting, multi-figural sculpture sets a tone of celebration and collaboration as visitors arrive at the new main entrance of Summa Health System Akron Campus.

-Canneto has created many sculptures and installations for places of healing and places of worship, consonant with his view of art as one way for us to understand one another better.
-As part of his commitment to social justice, he became involved with incarcerated youth and for sixteen years directed Art for a Child Safe America, an organization designed to assist young people at risk of violence.
+Canneto has created numerous sculptures and installations for places of healing and worship, consistent with his belief in art as a pathway to deeper understanding and human connection.
+As part of his ongoing commitment to social justice, he also worked for 16 years with incarcerated youth through Art for a Child Safe America, an organization he founded to support young people at risk of violence.

 [{"RootId":"ba198066-3078-4dcd-8e69-28251bebb940","RootUrl":"/glossary/"}]